Triumph Cinema: History

 Frederick Olsen died in January 1926.
 The Stanley Street East property passed to his widow, Maria Gustava Olsen, a year later, and then to Vigo Gustav Olsen (her son) in June 1927.
 Around the same time Vigo Olsen raised a mortgage on the property from Ernest Adolph Burmester, which is likely to have financed the construction of a new picture theatre to cost £2,000, for which Vigo Olsen already had permission from the Brisbane City Council to erect.
 Olsen, who lived nearby at Didsbury Street, East Brisbane, had let the contract to construct the theatre to Corinda contractor and architect Arthur Robson.
 It is highly likely Robson also prepared the design.
 He had worked for the Workers' Dwellings Board in Townsville as an inspector and as an architect in Rockhampton in the early 1920s.
 From 1923 he was resident in Corinda and practised as an architect and builder in Brisbane and other centres throughout Queensland.
 Robson both constructed and/or designed picture theatres throughout Queensland in the 1920s, including the Indooroopilly Picture Theatre (later the El Dorado), and the Paragon Theatre at Childers.
 By August 1928, he had erected 23 picture theatres in Queensland.

 The picture theatre at Stanley Street East is listed as the Triumph in 1927 licensing records, but there is some suggestion that the place was known initially as the East Brisbane Picture Theatre.
 It is possible that the name was changed when the new picture theatre was built in 1927, and this is the name which still appears in relief on the facade of the building.

 Vigo Olsen died in August 1929, and the property passed to his widow, Ida Elizabeth Olsen, in April 1931.
-Around this time Mrs Olsen raised a further mortgage on the property from EA Burmester, possibly to purchase sound equipment for the theatre.
+Around this time she raised a further mortgage on the property from EA Burmester, possibly to purchase sound equipment for the theatre.
 Sound movies were introduced in 1927 with Warner Brothers' production of The Jazz Singer, and over the next few years motion picture exhibitors either converted their theatres to sound or went out of business, as demand for the "talkies" swept the world.

 In mid-1934 title to the property was transferred to accountant Albert Frederick Stoddart of East Brisbane, and Alma Jones, wife of Sylvester Stephen Jones of Mount Gravatt, as tenants in common.
 The Jones were related to the Olsens.
 Gordon Jones took over the management of the Triumph in 1934, when he was only 17 years old.
 In 1943, AF Stoddart transferred his interest in the property to Gordon, who managed the theatre until c.
 1970, exhibiting (from at least 1938, and likely earlier) as the Triumph Theatre Company.